 Campus Manager Registration System

-Global Information Services (GIS) maintains "Campus Manager", a campus registration system for the residence hall network (ResNet) as well as the wireless network.
+Information Technology (IT) maintains "Campus Manager", a campus registration system for the residence hall network (ResNet) as well as the wireless network.
 This system requires students to register their computers before using the Arcadia University's Network or accessing the Internet.

 Users are required to review and accept the terms and conditions outlined in the ResNet Policy.